Authorize.Net Review: Pros & Cons Of Authorize.Net’s Payment Gateway & Merchant Account

 Ease Of Use

-Depending on whether you’re using a prefab shopping cart, software integration, or your website, you may or may not need a developer to help test your connection.
+Depending on whether you’re using an online shopping cart, software integration, or your own website, you may or may not need a developer to help test your connection.
 (Authorize.Net will point you in the direction of a developer if you need one.)
-In either case, you’ll want to factor those costs into your calculations.
+Either way, you’ll want to factor those costs into your calculations.

 Authorize.Net provides a pretty detailed walkthrough of getting and using your API Login ID and relevant keys, but there are quite a few steps involved.